zaiisao/Documentation/en/Video/dashboard_restful_communication.md

 This method checks if a specified user is in a specified channel, and if yes, the role of this user in the channel.

+- Broadcaster: A broadcaster can both send and receive streams.
+- Audience: An audience can only receive streams.

+<div class="alert note">To get the user role of all users in a specified channel, see <a href="#userList">Gets the user list in a channel (GET)</a ></div>

 **Basic information**

 | Basic information | Description |